ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 ## Configuration

-Both {@link module:watchdog/editorwatchdog~EditorWatchdog#constructor `EditorWatchdog`} and {@link module:watchdog/contextwatchdog~ContextWatchdog#constructor `ContextWatchdog`} constructors accept a {{@link module:watchdog/watchdog~WatchdogConfig configuration object} as the second argument with the following optional properties:
+Both {@link module:watchdog/editorwatchdog~EditorWatchdog#constructor `EditorWatchdog`} and {@link module:watchdog/contextwatchdog~ContextWatchdog#constructor `ContextWatchdog`} constructors accept a {@link module:watchdog/watchdog~WatchdogConfig configuration object} as the second argument with the following optional properties:

 * `crashNumberLimit` - A threshold specifying the number of errors (defaults to `3`).
 After this limit is reached and the time between last errors is shorter than `minimumNonErrorTimePeriod` the watchdog changes its state to `crashedPermanently` and it stops restarting the editor.
 This prevents an infinite restart loop.
 * `minimumNonErrorTimePeriod` - An average amount of milliseconds between last editor errors (defaults to 5000).
 When the period of time between errors is lower than that and the `crashNumberLimit` is also reachedm the watchdog changes its state to `crashedPermanently` and it stops restarting the editor.
 This prevents an infinite restart loop.